AssafUni/bci4als-online/README.md

 ## Project Structure

-The repository is structured into 4 directories:
+The repository is structured into 6 directories:

 - Offline- Matlab code used for offline training.
 - Online- Matlab code used for online training.
 - Python- Python code that works with the online Matlab code.
 - Headset54- Materials regarding the headset wiring and additional guiding materials, etc...
+- NewHeadsetRecordingsAssaf- Recordings from the new headset on Assaf.
+- OldHeadsetRecordings- Recordings from the old headset.

 ### Offline